In-N-Out: the gas cycle from dwarfs to spiral galaxies: Simulation and Analysis

 \subsection{Post-processing Analysis}

-Individual halos are identified in each snapshot using {\sc amiga's halo finder} \citep{Knollmann2009,Gill2004} \footnote[1]{{\sc amiga's halo finder} is available for download at http://popia.ft.uam.es/AHF/Download.html}, which uses a grid hierarchy to identify areas of over-denisity and iteratively removes gravitationally unbound particles from the prospective halos.
+Individual halos are identified in each snapshot using {\sc amiga's halo finder} \citep{Knollmann2009,Gill2004} \footnote[1]{{\sc amiga's halo finder} is available for download at http://popia.ft.uam.es/AHF/Download.html}, which uses a grid hierarchy to identify areas of over-density and iteratively removes gravitationally unbound particles from the prospective halos.
 The virial radius, $R_{vir}$, is defined to be the radius for which the average halo density is some multiple of the background density.
 This value for the average halo density evolves with redshift but is approximately equal to 100 times the critical density.
 In determining the evolution of the halo, we use a merger tree to trace the main progenitor back in time.
 At each snapshot, the main progenitor is defined to be the halo in the previous step that contains the majority of the particles in the current halo.

 In order to verify the properties of the simulated galaxies, we make as direct a comparison to observations as possible (e.g. see \S~\ref{sec:globalprop} for the comparisons to the stellar mass-halo mass, Tully-Fisher and mass-metallicity relationships).
-This comparison requires the generation of mock-photometric magnitudes, which was accomplished using the ray tracing radiative transfer program, {\sc sunrise} \citep{Jonsson06}. {\sc sunrise}-generated images of all the galaxies in SDSS $g$, $r$, and $i$ filters are shown in Figure~\ref{fig:sunrise}.
+This comparison requires the generation of mock-photometric magnitudes, which was accomplished using the ray tracing radiative transfer program, {\sc sunrise} \citep{Jonsson06}.
+Magnitudes in different bands were calculated for the galaxy oriented at a 45$^\circ$ angle with the midplane defined by the angular momentum axes of the gas within 5 kpc of the center (comoving).
+Face-on {\sc sunrise}-generated images of all the galaxies in SDSS $g$, $r$, and $i$ filters are shown in Figure~\ref{fig:sunrise}.

 Table 1 lists the global properties of the halos, including virial, total gas, cold gas, and stellar mass for each of the halos at a redshift of zero.
+The stellar mass listed is {\bf the total stellar mass within the virial radius} and is calculated directly from the simulation (rather than from mock-photometric observations).
 We list both the total gas mass (mass of gas particles within $R_{vir}$) and cold gas mass in order to distinguish between the entirety of the gas mass and the fraction of it that is easily observable.
 Here the cold gas mass was defined to be gas mass in the form of HI, $\Hmol$, and HeI.